Defense Nuclear Facilities Safety Board.

 - K-Area Container Surveillance and Storage Capability, Savannah River Site.

-Although it should be clear from the Board's earlier statements that it can support reliance on fire protection systems as primary safety measures, the Board is no longer comfortable with such widespread reliance in the continued absence of specific criteria for the design and operation of such systems.
+Although it should be clear from the Board's earlier statements that it can support reliance on fire protection systems as primary safety measures, the Board is no longer comfortable with Start Printed Page 6939such widespread reliance in the continued absence of specific criteria for the design and operation of such systems.
 At this time, DOE's fire protection guidance documents do not provide design and operational criteria for fire protection systems designated as safety-class or safety-significant.
 This lack of guidance makes design of new facilities more difficult and time-consuming and renders problematic the assessment of proposed enhancements to fire protection systems in existing facilities.
 In the latter case, possible upgrades to existing systems can be evaluated using a procedure developed by the Energy Facility Contractors Group (EFCOG), Safety System Design Adequacy (August 2004).
 Proper application of this procedure demands that an existing system be compared with “a set of appropriate design, quality, or maintenance requirements, specifically including applicable current codes and standards.”
 At present, DOE does not have a set of requirements that would permit use of the EFCOG procedure.

 Lack of suitable requirements and guidance does not pose an immediate safety issue, because each separate project listed above can be evaluated on an ad hoc basis both by DOE and by the Board.
 However, this unstructured approach is wasteful of DOE and Board resources and prevents the sharing of technical knowledge and engineering solutions throughout the complex.
 More importantly, the Board's enabling legislation, 42 U.S.C.
 2286a(a)(1) requires that it